catenate/tanote/proposal.md

 I am writing literate programs in markdown, to define library functions to extract tags from strings ([tanote.md](https://github.com/catenate/tanote/blob/main/tanote/lib/tanote.md)), and to test these library functions ([testlib.md](https://github.com/catenate/tanote/blob/main/tanote/gen/testlib.md)).
 These literate programs describe the hoon cores line-by-line, and the code in the hoon files is actually extracted from the literate programs before it’s copied and committed to the desk, and also committed to the repo.

 ### next

-Extract tags and backlinks from a note history, by considering only the latest (first) note.

 Update a note, by adding a new version to the history of a note.